Mikhail Suslin: Biography

-Mikhail Suslin was born on November 15, 1894 in the village of Krasavka, the only child of poor peasants Yakov Gavrilovich and Matrena Vasil'evna Suslin.
+Mikhail Suslin was born on November 15, 1894, in the village of Krasavka, the only child of poor peasants Yakov Gavrilovich and Matrena Vasil'evna Suslin.
 From a young age, Suslin showed a keen interest in mathematics and was encouraged to continue his education by his primary school teacher, Vera Andreevna Teplogorskaya-Smirnova.
 From 1905 to 1913 he attended Balashov boys' grammar school.

 In 1913, Suslin enrolled at the Imperial Moscow University and studied under the tutelage of Nikolai Luzin.
 He graduated with a degree in mathematics in 1917 and immediately began working at the Ivanovo-Voznesensk Polytechnic Institute.

 Suslin died of typhus in the 1919 Moscow epidemic following the Russian Civil War, at the age of 24.

 Work

-His name is especially associated to Suslin's problem, a question relating to totally ordered sets that was eventually found to be independent of the standard system of set-theoretic axioms, ZFC.
+His name is associated to Suslin's problem, a question relating to totally ordered sets that was eventually found to be independent of the standard system of set-theoretic axioms, ZFC.

 He contributed greatly to the theory of analytic sets, sometimes called after him, a kind of a set of reals that is definable via trees.
 In fact, while he was a research student of Nikolai Luzin (in 1917) he found an error in an argument of Lebesgue, who believed he had proved that for any Borel set in $\R^2$, the projection onto the real axis was also a Borel set.